stfc/stfc-carpentries-workshops/organisers/planning-timeline.md

 * set up registration form, working with SCD Admin team
 * request funding from the SSI, if applicable
 * book the R34 Training Room and give Facilities IT the heads up
+* book another large conference room for other in-person attendees
 * circulate starter pack to any early starters

 ## June